sanctum-black/blog/computer-science/r_for_beginners/r-for-beginners.md

 Additionally, R is specialized in statistical computing; this means that many of its functions will be tailored for this purpose, and some of its main methods and concepts will be more statistically oriented.

 This segment is meant to serve as an introduction to the R language; we will not be diving deep into all of its methods; however, we will be diving reasonably deep into some of R's core concepts around data wrangling, statistical computing, plotting.

 ---

+# Installation
+For this segment, we'll be using the R language along with RStudio, an IDE tailored for working with R.

+We will also install some packages, which will come later when we get to the dependencies section.

+The installation and setup will be focused on the Windows operating system.
+Still, a similar process can be used for macOS or Unix-like platforms.

+## 1. R
+We will first install the latest stable release of the R programming language.
+We can head to the official [CRAN R Download Page for Windows](https://cran.r-project.org/bin/windows/base/).
+We will click on *Download R for Windows*.
+Once we have it, we'll run the executable and follow the steps below:
+- A
+- A
+- A
+- A

+## 2. RStudio
+RStudio is an IDE developed by Posit (*previously RStudio*).
+We could use VS Code, Spyder, or even PyCharm.
+However, RStudio brings in a wide variety of useful features to the table, as we'll see further on.

+To download RStudio, we will head to the [Official Posit RStudio Desktop Download Page](https://posit.co/download/rstudio-desktop/).
+We'll click on *Download RStudio Desktop for windows*, and wait for the executable to download.
+We'll then follow the steps below:
+- A
+- A
+- A
+- A

+---